HitKarry/PD-WPN/README.md

 Execute PD-WPN/train.py to train the PD-WPN model;

-Execute main.py in any model folder to perform inference and use evaluation.py in the model folder to complete the evaluation of the prediction results.
+Execute main.py in any model folder to perform inference;

+Execute evaluation.py in the model folder to complete the evaluation of the prediction results.
 ```

 # License